-Patients seeking BOTOX® Cosmetic in Virginia Beach to smooth out wrinkles primarily get the treatment in one or both of two FDA-approved areas: between the eyebrows and on either side of the eyes.
+Patients seeking BOTOX® Cosmetic in Virginia Beach to smooth out wrinkles primarily get the treatment in three FDA-approved areas: between the eyebrows, and on either side of the eyes and on the forehead.

 The recurring wrinkles that appear between the eyebrows are known technically as glabellar lines, and they show when someone furrows their brow or scowls.
 The associated expression is often seen as one of anger or anxiety, which is why the wrinkles are informally known as frown lines.
 Injections of BOTOX® Cosmetic into key points over each eyebrow and in the center just above the bridge of the nose will relax the underlying muscles there and result in an unlined, calmer appearance.
 The injection process itself takes about 10 minutes, and can reduce moderate to severe lines.

 Thin, crinkly lines that appear on either side of the eyes are known as crow’s feet, due to the way they roughly resemble the tracks of a bird.
 These wrinkles form and are deepened by repeated muscle use there due to squinting, and even smiling and laughing.
 BOTOX® Cosmetic is injected superficially to the side of each eye, for six injections total.
 Like the glabellar line treatment, this injection process takes about 10 minutes.

 BOTOX® is injected into the muscle framing the eye, the orbicularis oculi.
 This muscle is responsible for closing the eyelids, but by injecting three precisely targeted points, an experienced BOTOX® specialist can temporarily reduce certain muscle activity, thereby decreasing the appearance of the lines that lead to crow’s feet but allowing the eyelids to close and open as they always do.